WyattBlue/auto-editor/articles/installing.md

 ### Audiotsm2

 The lead developer's own fork of audiotsm.
 Used for making new audio files at a different speed.
 Recommended to be installed by all users but not required if `--video_speed` or `--silent_speed` are never used.

-### Opencv-Python

-Sometimes referred to as opencv or cv2.
-This module is used to determine where motion happens.

 ### Youtube-dl